AidySun/deep_learning/README.md

 ## Inception Networks
   - Paper "Going Deeper with Convolutions" by Szegedy
-  - same shape with different channels, concat them as one layer
+  - same shape with different channels, concat them as one layer (Filter concatenation)
   - GooLeNet

 ## Data Argumentation